 Maidenbower area guide

-The newest neighbourhood in Crawley, Maidenbower is very sought after by buyers and tenants alike.
+One of the newer neighbourhoods in Crawley, Maidenbower is highly sought after by buyers and tenants alike.

-Maidenbower has a very modern and clean feel to it.
-Most people who move into Maidenbower tend to want to stay there.
-There is a wide variety of housing from one bed maisonettes costing around £125,000 through to 5/6 bedroom detached properties commanding up to £500,000.
+Maidenbower has a very modern and clean feel to it and most people who move into the area tend to want to stay there.
+There is a wide variety of housing from one bed maisonettes costing around £210,000 through to 5/6 bedroom detached properties commanding up to £600,000.

 Most of the properties are privately owned, although an increasing number are now tenanted.

 The typical owners of property in Maidenbower are young couples or families.
 Tenants tend to be young professionals or young families, with many commuting to London or working at Gatwick Airport.

 There is a small local shopping parade and popular public house/restaurant called the Frogshole Farm.

 The immediate transport links are excellent, with Three Bridges mainline station at the entrance to Maidenbower and a dedicated (north-only) junction (J10A) to the M23 giving good access to Gatwick Airport.

 Maidenbower also has a popular forum website for its residents.